Jonaben1/alx-pre_course/README.md

-It's hasn't been easy at all
+It hasn't been easy at all